Our Team

 Katrin Kuhlmann

-Katrin Kuhlmann is the President and Founder of the New Markets Lab, a non-profit law and development center and a Visiting Professor of Law and the Faculty Co-Director of the Center on Inclusive Trade and Development at Georgetown University Law Center.
-Professor Kuhlmann is also a Senior Associate with the Global Food Security Program of the Center for Strategic and International Studies (CSIS), and she serves as a member of the Trade Advisory Committee on Africa of the Office of the United States Trade Representative (USTR).
-She has over twenty years of experience in international economic law, law and development, international trade law and policy, comparative economic law, trade corridors, and regional trade agreements.
+President and FounderKatrin Kuhlmann is the President and Founder of the New Markets Lab, a Professor of Graduate and International Programs at Georgetown University Law Center, and the Faculty Director and Co-founder of the Center on Inclusive Trade and Development at Georgetown University Law Center.
+Professor Kuhlmann is also a Senior Associate (non-resident) with the Global Food and Water Security Program of the Center for Strategic and International Studies (CSIS), and she serves as a member of the Trade Advisory Committee on Africa of the Office of the United States Trade Representative (USTR).
+She has nearly thirty years of experience in international economic law, law and development, international trade law and policy, comparative law, trade corridors, and regional trade agreements.
 She is published widely and frequently speaks on these topics, and she has testified before Congress on trade and development issues.
+Her contributions include both comparative and contextual analysis of international law as it relates to development and methodological and theoretical approaches to international law, such as her forthcoming paper on “Micro International Law” (Stanford Journal of International Law, 2025), which proposes the study of granular, national and sub-national approaches to international legal design and norm setting.

-Nebraska-Lincoln, the International Advisory Network of the Forum on Trade, Environment, and the SDGs of the Graduate Institute and UN Environment Programme, and the Stakeholder Advisory Board for AI for Food Systems of the University of California Davis.
-She is also member of the Bretton Woods Committee and serves on the boards of the Washington International Trade Association, Listening for America, and Malaika Foundation.
+Advisory Boards of the Law and International Development Societies (LIDS) at Harvard and Georgetown Law Schools, the Trade and Investment Law Group of the Law Schools Global League, the Yeutter Institute of International Trade and Finance at the University of Nebraska-Lincoln, the International Advisory Network of the Forum on Trade, Environment, and the SDGs of the Graduate Institute and UN Environment Programme, and the Stakeholder Advisory Board for AI for Food Systems of the University of California Davis.
+She is also a member of the Bretton Woods Committee and WTO Gender Research Hub and serves on the boards of the Washington International Trade Association, Listening for America, and Malaika Foundation.

 She was previously a Lecturer on Law at Harvard Law School, the Yeutter Visiting Professor of Law at the University of Nebraska College of Law - Clayton Yeutter Institute of International Trade and Finance, and a trade negotiator at USTR, and she practiced international law at Skadden Arps and Dewey Ballantine.
 She has also held leadership positions in several non-profit organizations and think tanks, including positions as a Senior Fellow and Director at the Aspen Institute and a Transatlantic Fellow at the German Marshall Fund.
 She holds degrees from Harvard Law School and Creighton University and was the recipient of a Fulbright scholarship to study international economics.